SESAM-Polimi/SESAM_utilities/README.md

 # SESAM_utilities
-Class containing useful functions that may be adopted in general applications
+Simple set of classes containing useful functions that may be adopted in general applications

 # How to use
 Save the code in a folder nested within your "site-packages" folder.
 If you are using anaconda, the "site-packages" folder should be nested in the following path: